Your Sculpted Pecs Are Worthless

 Videos by VICE

-By contrast, John Baranik, 22, is a senior at the University of Pennsylvania who regularly runs a mile [1,6 km] in under five minutes, works out with the Penn cycling team, does 25 pushups like it’s nothing, and pops high-rep bench presses of his own weight (at 172 cm, he’s 68 kg).
+By contrast, John Baranik, 22, is a senior at the University of Pennsylvania who regularly runs a mile in under five minutes, works out with the Penn cycling team, does 25 pushups like it’s nothing, and pops high-rep bench presses of his own weight (at 5’8″, he’s 150 pounds).
 He can do sit-ups “until the cows come home,” he told VICE.
 Baranik is gorgeous too, but he describes his body as “medium build” because he doesn’t have abs.
 Well, not visible abs.

 When Baranik worked as a mountain hiking guide in Colorado, he regularly had difficulty with the Jecklin types.
 “Those are the only guys who struggled in our hikes,” Baranik said.
 “This was right by the Air Force Academy.
 These were military guys.
 And I’d be forcing fruit snacks down their throats to get them through it.
 They just had no idea how their bodies worked outside of a gym.”
-Their giveaways, he said, are their protein bars and shakes, their endless peacocking about “chest days” and “leg days,” and their disbelief at the fact that many skilled rock climbers often can’t do pull-ups, a gym favorite that has surprisingly little real-world application.
+Their giveaways, he said, are their protein bars and shakes, their endless peacocking about “chest days” and “leg days,” and their disbelief at the fact that rock climbers need not bother with pull-ups, a gym favorite that has surprisingly little real-world application.

 These men are known colloquially as facade-bods.
 They are second-generation Schwarzeneggers, contemporary iterations of the chicken-legged meatheads of yesteryear.
 Despite the current talk about centeredness, health, fitness, self-respect, their main goal is, as one gym’s slogan puts it, to #lookbetternaked.